Wallace Chung: 2011–2014: Rising popularity

 In 2010, Chung starred in the romance melodrama Too Late to Say Loving You, portraying Mu Rongfeng.
-The drama earned a cult following among Mainland audiences, and Chung gained popularity in the Chinese mainland, especially among female audiences.
+The drama earned a cult following among mainland audiences, and Chung gained popularity in mainland China, especially among female audiences.

 In January 2010, Chung released his eleventh Mandarin album, All Eyes On Me.
 Upon its release in mainland China in October, the album topped the charts and Chung won the Best Male Stage Performance at the Beijing Pop Music Awards.
 Chung once again won the award in 2011, with his single "One Day We Will Grow Old".
 The song was also named as one of the Top 10 songs of the year.
 In October 2011, he held his first solo concert titled "Wallace S-Party Concert" at Shanghai's Luwan Gymnasium.

 In 2012, he starred in the spy drama Imminent Crisis.
 Chung's performance earned him acclaim, and he was nominated the Audience's Favorite TV Drama Actor in the Hong Kong and Taiwan region at the 26th China TV Golden Eagle Award and the Most Popular Actor at the 9th China Golden Eagle TV Art Festival.
 He won the Audience's Favorite TV Drama Actor in the Hong Kong and Taiwan region, becoming the first actor from Hong Kong and Taiwan region to win such a national TV award.

 Chung was once again nominated for the award the subsequent year with his performance in the wuxia drama The Magic Blade (2012), adapted from Gu Long's novel of the same title.
 Chung was also awarded the Best Actor award at the 3rd LeTV awards for his performance.

 In 2013, Chung starred in the romance drama Best Time, based on Tong Hua's novel The Most Beautiful Time.
 The series was a ratings hit, leading to increased popularity for Chung.
 Chung was awarded the Best Actor award for the Hong Kong and Taiwan region at the 4th LeTV awards.
 The same year, he starred in the wuxia drama The Demi-Gods and Semi-Devils, adapted from Louis Cha's novel Demi-Gods and Semi-Devils.
 He then starred in crime thriller film Drug War, directed by Johnnie To.

 In 2014, Chung played dual roles in the drama The Stand-In, adapted from the film Bodyguards and Assassins.
 The series was nominated for the Outstanding Television Series award at the Flying Apsaras Awards.
 He also starred alongside Feng Shaofeng and Chen Bolin in the road trip comedy film The Continent, directed by Han Han.